Top Collaboration Skills: Definition, Examples, & Best Improving Techniques

 Attention means we should fully focus on the speaker and everything they are trying to convey to us — both with their spoken words and with their body language and contextual cues.

 Finally, adjustment requires the listener to adjust their approach when responding to the speaker.
-Actively listening allows us to provide relevant verbal and nonverbal feedback, both of which will ensure the speaker that we’re fully focused on them and what they are communicating to us.
+Actively listening allows us to provide relevant verbal and nonverbal feedback, both of which will show the speaker that we’re fully focused on them and what they are communicating to us.

-Skill #2: Asking open-ended questions
+Communication skill #2: Asking open-ended questions

 Open-ended questions are those that we can’t answer with a “Yes” or a “No” and they are especially important for collaboration in the workplace.